HaraldWilhelmi/open_battle_map_cdk/README.md

      of the open_battle_map repo.
    * Run ./deploy/prepare_build.sh in the other repository.
 Make sure that it terminates successfully.
-   * Create a configuration file like draft below.
+   * Create a configuration file like the template below.
 The Zone ID is visible in the Hosted Zones overview page of Route 53:

             [DEFAULT]